 - Staple gun and staples

 How To Repair A Popped Nail:

-- Use a putty knife to fill in any holes or cracks by smoothing joint compound overtop.
-It may be necessary to repair damaged caused when removing the screw or nail by using a mesh patch with compound applied on top as well.
+- Use a putty knife to fill in any holes or cracks by smoothing the joint compound overtop.
+It may be necessary to repair damage caused when removing the screw or nail by using a mesh patch with compound applied on top as well.

 - Allow 24 hours for the compound to dry and apply a second coat.

 - When dry, scrape off any ridges with a sanding sponge.